Star Power

 “Donald Trump wasn’t the first celebrity to win an election, and he won’t be the last.
 Lauren Wright helps explain why celebrities run for office and why many voters will support them.
 Her conclusion is a troubling one: Celebrities have the tools to entertain voters, but not the tools to govern effectively.
 This is a timely and important book.”

 Lauren A. Wright, Ph.D., is Associate Research Scholar and Lecturer in Politics and Public Affairs at Princeton University where she teaches courses on The Presidency and Executive Power, Women and Politics, and Political Communication.
-A frequent guest political analyst, she has appeared on CBS, CNN, C-SPAN, Fox News, and MSNBC.
-Her writing and commentary have been featured in The New York Times, The Washington Post, USA Today, San Francisco Chronicle, Glamour, The Atlantic, Newsweek, U.S. News & World Report, The Hill, and The Huffington Post.
+An active political analyst, she is a NewsNation Political Contributor and has also appeared on CNN, C-SPAN, Fox News, MSNBC, CBS, and ABC, where she has served as a guest co-host of The View.
+Her research and commentary have been featured in The Atlantic, The Wall Street Journal, The New York Times, The Washington Post, and USA Today, among other publications.
 Dr. Wright graduated summa cum laude, Phi Beta Kappa, from Wake Forest University and received a Ph.D. from Georgetown University, where her focus was American government and political methodology.
-Her academic interests include presidential politics, political messaging, gender, and public opinion.
-She is a board member of The White House Transition Project and author of Star Power: American Democracy in the Age of the Celebrity Candidate (Routledge, 2019) and On Behalf of the President: Presidential Spouses and White House Communications Strategy Today (Praeger, 2016).
+Her academic interests include presidential politics, political messaging, women and politics, and public opinion.
+She is a board member of The White House Transition Project and author of Star Power: American Democracy in the Age of the Celebrity Candidate (Routledge, 2020) and On Behalf of the President: Presidential Spouses and White House Communications Strategy Today (Praeger, 2016).